hbarton2/cscd350-f24-AndTheyWereRoomates/patterns.md

 * CompositionArrow.java <br>
   These classes contain the logic to draw the different types of arrows
 ### Where these classes are being used
-In the GUIController.java in lines 540-593.
+In the GraphicalUserInterfaceController.java in lines 540-593.
 It calls the appropriate logic depending on what the user has selected.

 # Observer
 The Observer Pattern is implemented in the project to ensure that all ComboBoxes(UI elements that hold data types for fields, method, and etc) are updated whenever a class is created or removed.
 ### Classes created to implement Observer pattern